 Desired Outcome Gaelic Orthographic Conventions The most recent Gaelic Orthographic Conventions will be followed in relation to all written materials produced.
-Current Practice There is a commitment in the first edition of our Gaelic current fuctice Language Plan that Dundee City Council will adhere to Gaelic orthographic conventions.
+Current Practice There is a commitment in our first Gaelic Language Plan that Dundee City Council will adhere to Gaelic orthographic conventions.
+Actions Required Action - Re-affirm existing commitment. · Target Date - Over the lifetime of the plan Responsibility - All services Desired Outcome Place-Names Gaelic place-name advice from Ainmean-Àite na h-Alba is sought and used.
+Current Practice There is a commitment in our first Gaelic Language Plan to use the services of Ainmean-Àite na h-Alba for guidance on place names.
 Actions Required Action - Re-affirm existing commitment.
-Target Date - Whenever materials are being produced Responsibility - All services Desired Outcome Place-Names Desired Outcome Gaelic place-name advice from Ainmean-Àite na h-Alba is sought and used.
-Current Practice sought and used.
-Current Practice sought and used.There is a commitment in the first edition of our Gaelic Current Practice sought and used.
-There is a commitment in the first edition of our Gaelic Language Plan to use the services of Ainmean-Àite na Current Practice sought and used.There is a commitment in the first edition of our Gaelic Current Practice Actions Required sought and used.
-There is a commitment in the first edition of our Gaelic Language Plan to use the services of Ainmean-Àite na sought and used.
-There is a commitment in the first edition of our Gaelic Language Plan to use the services of Ainmean-Àite na h-Alba for guidance on place names. sought and used.
-There is a commitment in the first edition of our Gaelic Language Plan to use the services of Ainmean-Àite na h-Alba for guidance on place names.
-Action - Re-affirm existing commitment.
+Target Date - Over the lifetime of the plan Responsibility - All services